 Routines.
 Habits.
 Spaces.
 Society.
 Relationships.
 Amidst all the changes, Pages is convening a gathering space for us to think, talk, and imagine around food.

-EDIT: we are accepting rolling submissions – with no deadline.
-Send in your entries to us at firstname.lastname@example.org, or join our community conversation on Instagram by tagging your thoughts/posts #FoodCovidTimeChallenge.
+We are accepting rolling submissions – final submission date on 31 December 2020.
+Send in your entries to us at email@example.com, or join our community conversation on Instagram by tagging your thoughts/posts #FoodCovidTimeChallenge.

-?? more weeks.
-How can we make the best of it?
+We are about to enter the new year.
+How can we make the best out of the rest of 2020?
 Stories on food, baked goods and new recipes have already started to make their rounds on Whatsapp and social media.
 What’s sizzling on the stove?
 What’s marinating for the afternoon?
 What beans have you managed to hustle off the shelf?